Skip to footer content

 1.1.
 Example of Destructors

 Let's illustrate the concept of class destructors with a simple example.
 Consider a class named ResourceHandler that manages a file stream.
-The destructor in this case will be invoked automatically close the file stream when the object is no longer needed:
+The destructor in this case will be invoked automatically to close the file stream when the object is no longer needed:

 public class ResourceHandler